urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 ### Marks

-Marks are typed filetypes/MIME types.
+Marks are Urbit's version of filetypes/MIME types.
 We need to define a mark for the `action`s we'll send or receive, and the `update`s we'll send to subscribers or receive for subscriptions.
 These will be very simple since we don't need to do any conversions to things like JSON.

 Mark files are stored in the `/mar` directory of a desk.
 Save the `%tally-action` mark in `tally/mar/tally/action.hoon`, and the `%tally-update`